Join our mailing list to receive helpful information.

 In most cases, you have 60 days after the qualifying life event to enroll in or change your health plan.
 If you have insurance through your job, you may only have 30 days to enroll.
 You can enroll directly through Blue Cross and Blue Shield of Illinois (BCBSIL).
 Or, if you think you qualify for financial assistance, you can apply on the Health Insurance Marketplace.

 If you already have a plan and want to change it, you can do so on the Marketplace or with BCBSIL, depending on where you first enrolled.

 When you sign up for or change your insurance plan during the special enrollment period, your coverage may not start right away.
 The date your coverage starts is based on your life event and the date you apply.

-What if I Don't Qualify for Special Enrollment?
+What Documents Do I Need for Special Enrollment?